geromath/ToDoMe/README.md

 # Getting Started

 - Clone the repo with "git clone https://github.com/geromath/ToDoMe.git"
+- Navigate to the ToDoMe directory and type the following command in terminal:
+"pip install -r requirements.txt"
-- Navigate into the root directory (/ToDoMe/root) and type in the following command in terminal:
+- Navigate into the root directory (/ToDoMe/root) and type the following command in terminal:
 "python3 manage.py migrate"